 The State of the State 2014-15

-The State of the State 2014-15 finds the Government moving towards a historical point.
-In the next five years, the UK's governance, our public sector organisations and citizen experiences of the public services are likely to change profoundly.
+Our report, The State of the State 2014-15 – Government’s Inflection Point, published in association with Reform, finds the UK government moving towards a historical point.
+We believe, in the next five years, the UK's governance and our experiences of the public sector will change beyond recognition.

-The UK is half-way through a radical fiscal consolidation that will have a profound impact on public services – and the toughest decisions are yet to come.
-But the UK’s public sector is a world leader in reform, and governments around the world are watching as it seeks to carve out a more affordable model for the modern state.
+The UK is half-way through a radical fiscal consolidation which is reducing the size of the state.
+Its impact on public services will be profound.
+With the toughest decisions yet to come, governments globally are watching as our public sector – a world leader in reform – seeks a new model for the modern world.

-- The state needs to drive a productivity renaissance to help the public sector deliver more with less
+- The state needs to help the public sector deliver more with less

 - Government needs to return public sector net debt to pre-crisis levels

-Some 80 per cent of the Coalition’s deficit reduction plan involves public spending cuts.
-The plan is broadly on track, but the second half of the cuts, to come in the 2015 Spending Round, will be much harder to deliver and will have profound implications for many public bodies.
+- 80 per cent of the coalition’s deficit reduction plan involves public spending cuts – it’s broadly on track, but the 2015 spending round will be hard to deliver and will have profound implications for many public bodies

 - Recast the UK’s governance in the wake of the Scottish referendum

-- Finish fiscal consolidation and support the public services through profound budget reductions
+- Finish fiscal consolidation and support public services through profound budget reductions

 - Drive continued economic growth